 Not in retail?
 Don’t worry!
 All businesses benefit from a seasonal lift in sales.

 When people are scouring the web for Black Friday and Cyber Monday retail offers, the holidays are a great opportunity for any business to offer deals that entice customers to stick around and keep that income flowing in all year round.

 As you’ll see, we practice what we preach, and run holiday marketing campaigns right here at OptinMonster.

 Why You Need Holiday Email Marketing

 Holiday email marketing is a big driver of the seasonal sales boom.
-According to Mailcharts, email marketing is responsible for 20% of holiday sales.
-If you do the math, that means email marketing alone brings in billions of dollars in revenue for businesses during just the last 2 months of 2018.
+According to Shopify, email marketing was responsible for 24% of holiday sales during the 2018 holiday eCommerce season.
+In other words, email marketing alone brought in $169.8 billion dollars in revenue for businesses during just the last 2 months of 2018.